 • Agency relationships

-• Brokerage operations and responsibilities
+• Brokerage operations & responsibilities

 • Property disclosures